kelvinmacharia254/todoApp-React-Basic/README.md

 8. call back functions and event handling.
 9. Styling with CSS classes
 10. Basics of Accessible Rich Internet application(ARIA) principles
-11. Context data management with createContext and useContext hooks
+11. Use of createContext and useContext hooks for sharing state and data across components to avoid excessive prop drilling